-It's quite natural to experience some soreness after a workout, and this is even more true following the first day of an exercise program.
-You're working the muscles at a different intensity and workload than what they're used to, so it stands to reason that they feel somewhat sore or even tender after the activity.
+It's quite natural to experience some sore muscles after a workout, and this is even more true following the first day of an exercise program.
+You're working the muscles at a different intensity and workload than what they're used to.
+So it stands to reason that they feel somewhat sore or even tender after the activity.

 Like any other form of stress or strain, the body responds in the form of pain.
 This pain, however, is more of a burning sensation that can lead to a little soreness a day or two after your workout, so it isn't usually a cause for alarm.

 Besides being new to the activity, the soreness is likely a result of your fitness level.
-If you're not accustomed to working out, your muscles are going to reach a point of fatigue at a much faster rate than someone who's more physically fit, so you're going to feel a little sore after exercising.
+If you're not accustomed to working out, your muscles are going to reach a point of fatigue at a much faster rate than those of someone who's more physically fit.
+So you're going to feel a little sore after exercising.

 While soreness or tenderness is often natural, your body is probably telling you that you need to take a day or two off before getting back to your workout.
 If you're working the muscles against resistance, like lifting weights or other weight-bearing activities, you need to take a break between workouts.

 If you're experiencing true pain, you may have pulled a muscle or tendon or even torn a ligament.
 In this situation, you'll need to rest and ice the affected body part as well as talk to a doctor.
 Medical professionals can best assess the severity of an injury and suggest the most appropriate form of treatment.